-1. Definition of System Parameters: Detailed parameters are set for the pre-planned schedule, including the prioritization of trains in case of disruptions, acceptable delay margins, and specific criteria for train prioritization (e.g., passenger load and destination importance).
-This step also includes the configuration of safety systems, network capacity limits, and any special operational requirements unique to certain routes or times.

-- 2. Schedule Execution: The initial operational plan is executed in operations.
-This includes the deployment of trains according to the pre-planned schedule, monitoring of train movements, adherence to the sequence of commercial stops, and ensuring compliance with operational requirements like safety systems.
-The state of the system is also displayed to the human supervisor in an appropriate manner. - 3.
-Triggering Re-scheduling: The re-scheduling process can be initiated by a variety of triggers, such as infrastructure changes (e.g., blocked tracks, malfunctioning switches), train delays, or equipment malfunctions.
+- 1. Definition of system parameters: Detailed parameters are set for the pre-planned schedule, including the prioritization of trains in case of disruptions, acceptable delay margins, and specific criteria for train prioritization (e.g., passenger load and destination importance).
+This step also includes the configuration of safety systems, network capacity limits, and any special operational requirements unique to certain routes or times. - 2.
+Set up/configuration of human-AI teaming: The human defines the boundary requirements, including the flexible allocation of decision-making authority between humans and machines. - 3.
+Schedule execution: The initial operational plan is put into action.
+This includes the deployment of trains according to the pre-planned schedule, monitoring of train movements, adherence to the sequence of commercial stops, and ensuring compliance with operational requirements like safety systems and traffic density management. - 4.
+Monitoring: At any time during operations, the human dispatcher can monitor the flow of traffic in the area of control.
+Visual displays of the traffic running through the network exist, and metrics are available.
+Information about the current intended plan is available. - 5.
+Detection of deviation: At any time in operations, the human-AI team detects an emerging deviation of the actual state of the system from the planned state.
+The rescheduling process can be initiated by various triggers such as infrastructure changes (e.g., blocked tracks, malfunctioning switches), train delays, equipment malfunctions, or potential future issues.
 The system is designed to detect these deviations in real time and assess their impact on the overall schedule.
-The exact nature of this trigger or several different triggers needs to be defined and should also be configurable for usage. - 4.
-Display of Deviation and Triggering Re-calculation: Upon detecting a deviation, the system provides a detailed display of the issue, including its nature, location, and expected impact on the schedule.
-It then notifies the human supervisor and initiates the re-calculation process. - 5.
-Automated Schedule Re-calculation: The Traffic Management System (TMS) automatically recalculates the schedule from the point of deviation to the end of the operational scenario.
-The goal is to create an adapted schedule that is acceptable (meeting all hard constraints) and minimizes total delays, particularly focusing on the 'latest arrival' times at commercial stops. - 6.
-Execution of Adapted Schedule: The newly adapted schedule is then put into operation.
+The system also predicts issues that might become relevant in the future. - 6.
+Action (re-scheduling): Upon detecting a current or future deviation by the system or human, the system provides a detailed display of the issue, e.g., including its nature, location, and expected impact on the schedule.
+Either the human or the system starts with a suggestion, leading to two further paths of actions: - a.
+The system provides suggestions.
+The human provides feedback (e.g., context unknown to the system).
+Al adapts the solution based on the feedback.
+The human agent can choose to select one of the suggestions by the Al systems, initiate a new solution search, or choose their own course of action. - b.
+The human provides a suggestion.
+The AI system provides quantified feedback to the human suggestions, including own and adapted suggestions.
+Humans select one of the proposed solutions and initiate action.
+Alternatively, humans formulate a hypothesis, and the AI system provides evidence for and against these hypotheses. - 7.
+Execute solution: The newly adapted schedule is implemented.
 The system continuously monitors for any further deviations and adjusts the schedule as needed to maintain operational efficiency and adherence to time constraints.

-Human Review and System Adjustment: A human supervisor reviews the performance of the system, analyzing how effectively it responded to deviations and the impact on service delivery.
+- 8. Human review and system adjustment: A human supervisor reviews the system's performance, analyzing how effectively it responded to deviations and the impact on service delivery.
 Based on this review, adjustments are made to the system's parameters, such as altering the prioritization criteria, adjusting acceptable delay thresholds, or refining the algorithm for schedule recalculations.
-This step ensures continuous learning and improvement of the system based on operational experiences and organizational goals.
+This step ensures continuous learning and improvement of the system based on operational experiences and organizational goals. - 9.
+Co-learning: Al agent learning loop using observations of the human decision-making process.
+The human learning process (e.g., to detect emerging deviations or to develop solutions) is explicitly supported by human-Al interaction.